 “I underline everything I loved,” Levy said.
 “And I still have that copy.
 I wanted the movie to be, if anything, more faithful to the book.”

-NEXT PAGE: NOT KNOWING WHETHER TO LAUGH OR CRY
+NEXT PAGE: NOT KNOWING WHETHER TO LAUGH OR CRYNOT KNOWING WHETHER TO LAUGH OR CRY

 Both Fey, who plays Wendy (the not-so-happily married mom of two) and Bateman, who plays the sad-sack Judd (whose wife has just him for his boss) are primarily known for comedies.
 But obviously there’s a lot about the characters that is more melancholy than funny.